CESNET/Nemea/README.md

 When the compilation process ends without any error, the package can be installed into paths that were set by `configure`.
-It is recommended NOT to change target paths by passing variables to make(1).
+It is recommended NOT to change target paths by passing variables directly to make(1).
 The installation can be done by (usually it requires root / sudo):

 ```